Beldorney Estate

 Beldorney facts

-• Sitting on the banks of the river Deveron, Beldorney is made up of 78% pastureland and 22% woodland, mostly being non-native coniferous plantations.
-The river is lined by a small section of native broadleaf woodland, teeming with life; a glimpse into what the rest of the estate could look like in 50 years’ time.
+Sitting on the banks of the river Deveron, Beldorney is made up of 78% pastureland and 22% woodland, mostly being non-native coniferous plantations.
+The river is lined by a small section of native broadleaf woodland, teeming with life; a glimpse into what Highlands Rewilding’s riparian planting could achieve in 50 years’ time.

 Beldorney vision

-Beldorney’s landscape will transform from the blank canvas that it is today, to a mosaic full of colour and life.
+Beldorney’s landscape will transform into a mosaic full of colour and life.
 A large portion of the estate returns to varied native broadleaf woodland.

 The COP26 legacy “Forest of Hope” planted and regenerated on Beldorney is growing fast, a clear exemplar of what can be done, expanding up and down the Deveron Valley on neighbours’ lands, showing what partnership within communities can be capable of.
 Partly in consequence, the current decline of salmon numbers in the river has been reversed.